-Sarah is a member of the teaching team for Monash University’s Master of Environment of Sustainability course – Leadership for Sustainable Development, and runs the professional development program for BWA’s award-winning Graduate Research Industry Partnership doctoral program.
+She is also a member of the teaching team for Monash University’s Master of Environment of Sustainability course – Leadership for Sustainable Development, and runs the professional development program for BWA’s award-winning Graduate Research Industry Partnership doctoral program.

 Sarah is a qualified science teacher (Cambridge University) and holds a Postgraduate Diploma in Sustainable Development (Imperial College & School of Oriental and African Studies, University of London), and Master’s degree in Environmental Conservation (University College London).